 How to Calibrate a Hygrometer

-When using a humidity monitor, in all scenarios, the level of accuracy is the most critical factor.
+When using humidity monitors, in all scenarios, the level of accuracy is the most critical factor.
 Although most hygrometers come factory-calibrated, we always recommend calibrating it yourself when you first receive it to ensure the highest level of accuracy.
-It's also important to occasionally check and re-calibrate your hygrometer as the measurements from the sensor can drift over time.
+It’s also important to occasionally check and re-calibrate your hygrometer as the measurements from the sensor can drift over time.
 We recommend using a calibration kit like the Boveda One-Step Hygrometer Calibration Kit to achieve the best results.

 The video below shows how to calibrate your hygrometer with the Boveda Calibration Kit.